bruceythegoosey/Acer-C720-Hackintosh/README.md

 | HS80211Family | Wifi Injection for MacOS releases up to Big Sur - DO NOT USE on Monterey and newer | [Link](https://github.com/qiqco/Atheros-Wi-Fi-Hackintosh-macOS/blob/main/HS80211Family.kext.zip) |
 | Atheros40 | Wifi Injection for MacOS releases up to Big Sur - DO NOT USE on Monterey and newer | [Link](https://github.com/qiqco/Atheros-Wi-Fi-Hackintosh-macOS/blob/main/AirPortAtheros40-AR9462.zip) |
 | Ath3kBT | Bluetooth Injection for MacOS releases up to Big Sur - DO NOT USE on Monterey and newer | [Link](https://github.com/zxystd/AthBluetoothFirmware/releases/tag/v1.1.0)

-**No AirDrop or Handoff support due to the injector kext not loading

 **Do not disable Duplicate CFBundleIdentifiers for Ath3kBT in ProperTree